 Although the case relates directly to the application of the immigration laws of Canada, this case has wider significance insofar as it addresses the substantive law of genocide (in particular, the matter of incitement to genocide).
 In determining whether the Immigration and Refugee Board (Appeal Division) (IAD) had correctly applied the law on genocide, the Supreme Court undertook an analysis of that law as contained in Section 318 of the Criminal Code (Canada).

-On the specific question of incitement to genocide, the Supreme Court of Canada relied heavily on the jurisprudence of the ICTR, extensively citing the case of Prosecutor v Akeyesu.
+On the specific question of incitement to genocide, the Supreme Court of Canada relied heavily on the jurisprudence of the ICTR, extensively citing the case of Prosecutor v Akayesu.
 The limited assertion by the Supreme Court that: ‘Genocide is a crime originating in international law [...]
 In this context, international sources like the recent jurisprudence of international criminal courts are highly relevant to the analysis’ is questionable given the fact that the jurisprudence of the ICTR does not in and of itself constitute a formal source of international law.
 Nevertheless, insofar as the relevant states are party to the Genocide Convention, and in light of the direct link between the ICTR Statute and the Genocide Convention highlighted above, it would seem that the jurisprudence of the ICTR is at least highly persuasive.

 The analysis of incitement to genocide undertaken by the Supreme Court, although short, is clear and precise, bearing in mind that the court was concerned merely with the question of whether the IAD had correctly applied the law.
 Nevertheless, even in this context, the discussion of genocidal intent (the so-called dolus specialis of genocide) is rather limited.
 While the Supreme Court correctly acknowledges that the intent element of incitement to genocide requires not only ‘an intent to directly promote or provoke another to commit genocide’ but also the specific intent to commit genocide, it would have been beneficial had the Supreme Court provided further analysis of how that intent on behalf of Mugesera was present at the time he delivered his speech.
 Given the fact that the speech was delivered in 1992, some two years before the 1994 genocide in Rwanda, the need to evidence the specific intent to commit genocide on behalf of Mugesera was particularly important.
 The IAD found intent in the fact that Mugesera ‘knew approximately 2,000 Tutsis had been killed since October 1, 1990’, that ‘the context leaves no doubt as to his intent’ and that ‘he intended specifically to provoke citizens against one another’.
 The Supreme Court held that ‘the IAD came to the correct legal conclusion’.

-b) Complicity in genocide
+(b) Complicity in genocide

 Van Anraat Case, Public Prosecutor and Fifteen anonymous victims v Van Anraat, Case No 2200050906-2, Decision No LJN: BA4676, ILDC 753 (NL 2007), 9th May 2007, Netherlands; The Hague; Court of Appeal

-Van Anraat was accused of supplying Thiodigylcol (a chemical solvent), also known as TGD, to the Iraqi regime from 1985 to 1988.
+Van Anraat was accused of supplying Thiodiglycol (a chemical solvent), also known as TGD, to the Iraqi regime from 1985 to 1988.
 The chemical was used by the Iraqi regime in the production of chemical weapons which were used during the war with Iran and against Kurdish citizens.
 Van Anraat was accused of complicity in genocide and with various violations of customary international law and violations of various provisions of the Geneva Convention as punishable under the Netherland’s War Crimes Act.
 Von Anraat was acquitted of complicity in genocide.

-[include previous paragraphs under 7 in judgment]

-In the judgment of the question whether it can be proven that the defendant is liable to punishment on account of the actions he is charged with in the present criminal proceedings, the following issues should be considered.
+7. In the judgment of the question whether it can be proven that the defendant is liable to punishment on account of the actions he is charged with in the present criminal proceedings, the following issues should be considered.